board of directors

 Non-executive Director

-Blake is a Managing Director of Koch Equity Development LLC, where he leads and manages their European team and activities with an investment mandate centred on partnered acquisitions and principal investments.
-He holds an MBA from Northwestern University Kellogg School of Management.
+Joe is a Managing Director of Koch Equity Development LLC, where he founded and leads their Commercial Excellence Team.
+He holds an MBA from Massachusetts Institute of Technology Sloan School of Management.

 committees